 There are heaps of reviews on Amazon about the Fox Racing Dirtpaw gloves and almost all give them a 5-star rating.
 If you want to see what others are saying, click below.

-For my review on these and other gloves, check out my post: Best Dual Sport & Adventure Gloves
+For my review on these and other gloves: 10 Best Dual Sport & Adventure Gloves

 A new pair of goggles will always be welcome even for a second pair to keep in the gear bag.
 The Oakley 02 MX goggles are a popular choice.